threedworld-mit/tdw/Documentation/python/object_init_data.md

 `from tdw.object_init_data import AudioInitData`

 A subclass of `RigidbodyInitData` that includes [audio values](py_impact.md#objectinfo).
-Physics values are derived from the audio values.
+Physics values are derived from these audio values.

 ***